 • If the application itself contains any TopLink Essentials-specific code and therefore contains casts to oracle.toplink., you must change the code to cast to org.eclipse.persistence..
-You can use the package renamer tool described on the Eclipse wiki (http://wiki.eclipse.org/EclipseLink/ Examples/MigratingFromOracleTopLink#Rename_Packages) to do this.
-This tool is not provided with GlassFish Server 4.0, however, so you must obtain it from the EclipseLink project download site.
+You can use the package renamer tool described on the Eclipse wiki to do this.
+This tool is not provided with Eclipse GlassFish 7, however, so you must obtain it from the EclipseLink project download site.